ahui3c/powertesting-monitor-Android/README.md

 ### 📱 About PowerTesting Monitor

 PowerTesting Monitor is a professional Android application designed for accurate battery consumption monitoring and analysis.
 It provides real-time battery usage tracking with a floating window interface, comprehensive test management, and detailed consumption reports.

+### 💡 Development Background & Motivation

+As a senior technology reviewer and evaluator, I frequently need to test battery performance across various smartphones in my daily work.
+Previously, when testing power consumption in different scenarios like video playback, camera recording, or video calls, I always had to:

+- ⏰ **Set manual alarms** - Manually time the testing duration
+- 📝 **Record data by hand** - Constantly check and manually log battery changes
+- 😴 **Stay alert throughout** - Monitor the phone throughout the entire testing process
+- 📊 **Deal with inaccurate data** - Human recording prone to errors and inconsistencies

+This testing approach was not only **exhausting** but more importantly **unprofessional** and **imprecise**.

+PowerTesting Monitor was born to solve these pain points as a professional tool:

+🎯 **One-tap testing** - Set 30 minutes or any duration, tap start for automatic monitoring
+🪟 **Floating window monitoring** - Compact floating window always visible on screen without interfering with tests
+📱 **Complete automation** - Start video playback, camera recording, or any app, then let the phone run tests itself
+☕ **Hands-free operation** - Go rest, work, or do other things during testing
+📊 **Precise data** - Automatically record exact battery consumption percentage within specified time
+📚 **Historical records** - Complete preservation of all test results for comparison and analysis

+**Simply put, this app transforms battery testing from "exhausting manual work" into "effortless automated workflow".**

 ### ✨ Key Features